Sebastián Lerdo de Tejada: As president

 This made him interim president, but he held elections and held the office in his own right.
 To the surprise of most, Lerdo de Tejada kept Juárez's cabinet basically unchanged and promulgated a limited amnesty law.
 To his supporters, he offered immediate spoils.
 He declared that he exercised his power as president, not as head of a party.

 Although he sought peace, order, and respect for the law, he used the armed force of the state to achieve those goals.
 During his term, he achieved success in pacifying the country, particularly in eliminating regional caudillo Manuel Lozada of Tepic.
 Lozada had a regional fiefdom and maintained power by alliances with the French and following their expulsion, Juárez could not dislodge Lozada from power.
 Lerdo de Tejada was able to use federal troops to crush Lozada; Liberal General Ramón Corona defeated and executed Lozada at La Mojonera.

-Lerdo de Tejada continued projects initiated by Juarez, most visibly the construction of railways.
+Lerdo de Tejada continued projects initiated by Juárez, most visibly the construction of railways.
 He opened the first railway line in Mexico from the port of Veracruz to the capital Mexico City, which was begun by Juárez and Lerdo de Tejada inaugurated in January 1873.
 However, Lerdo de Tejada had seemingly contradictory policies about railway construction.
 He was concerned about U.S. encroachment in northern Mexico and resisted construction of railways to the border.
 He is quoted as saying, "Between strength and weakness, the desert," meaning the weakness of Mexico vis-à-vis the U.S. and the desert as a useful barrier.
 After a delay, he attempted to have a Mexican company construct the north–south line to the U.S. border, but the effort failed.
 Ultimately, he did approve a proposal of U.S. railway entrepreneur Edward Lee Plumb to build the line.
 Mexican supporters of construction thought Lerdo had delayed too long and botched the chance of Mexicans building the line, while Lerdo de Tejada's opponents viewed him as caving to the U.S.

 The Laws of the Reform were incorporated into a new Constitution (25 September 1873).
 The Sisters of Charity were expelled from the country.
 In 1874, four small steamships of war were acquired for the customs service.
 Lerdo de Tejada also reestablished the Senate.